 Traci O’Dea is an American poet living in Jersey after years teaching in the British Virgin Islands.
 Her poems have been published in Poetry, Poetry Daily, Literary Matters, 32 Poems, Unsplendid, The Jersey Evening Post, The Fiddlehead and elsewhere.
 She has performed her poetry at the Jersey Festival of Words, Oastival Music & Arts Festival, BVI UNESCO World Poetry Day, Long Legs Arts Festival, Theatre Project, Gallery 312, and The Johns Hopkins University.

 Freeman Rogers‘ writing has appeared in publications including Slate, The Oxford American, the Antioch Review, and the Indiana Review, among others.
 He is the editor of The BVI Beacon newspaper in the British Virgin Islands and an associate editor of Smartish Pace poetry journal.

-Ayanna Gillian Lloyd is a fiction writer from Trinidad & Tobago.
+Ayanna Lloyd Banwo is a fiction writer from Trinidad & Tobago.
 She received the second-place prize in the Small Axe Literary Competition and was shortlisted for the Wasafiri New Writing Prize.
 Her work has been published in The Caribbean Writer; Moko Magazine; Small Axe; Poui; PREE, Callaloo and Anomaly.
 She is a graduate of the MA in Creative Writing from the University of East Anglia.
 She lives in Norwich and her first novel, When We Were Birds, is due in 2022.